-Par-Mac is an early-1960’s-era industrial park located immediately north of Forbes Creek and was designed from the outset to be “rail-friendly” – meaning that rail access to the buildings was a selling point to businesses who built or leased there.
+Par-Mac, an industrial park located immediately just south of the Totem Lake area, broke ground in 1962 and was designed from the outset to be “rail-friendly” – meaning that rail access to the buildings was a selling point to businesses who built or leased there.
 Several businesses did use rail service, although not nearly all that could have.
 By the time Pac-Mac was built, truck shipping was in full swing, so only bulk (esp. heavy) items, usually raw materials and supplies used by the businesses, were received by rail.

 By Kent Sullivan and Matt McCauley

 Picturing all of the changes in industries and railroad spurs over the 25+ years of development in Par-Mac is difficult.
 We put together an animation to help you visualize the evolution.

 Simply click on the image at right to begin.
 You can click the animation at any time to pause it.
 You can also skip forward and back by using the progress bar at the bottom.

 The aerial images from 1954 and 1970 are courtesy King County Road Services Map Vault.
 The 1981 aerial image is courtesy University of Washington Libraries Maps & Cartographic Information.

 This is new technology for us, so if you have any difficulty, please contact us and let us know.

 Note: There is no audio accompanying the animation.